Fasten your seatbelts and settle in with a snack again, you’re in for another long ride, smile. (I’ll try not to make it too bumpy!)

 Most just haven’t recognized enough other signs of EDS and /or MCAD yet to realize what’s really driving the dysatuonomia.
 And yes, autoimmune diseases are commonly comorbid in us also, but hold that thought!

-I often find the reverse to be true as well – people who identify as “just” having either Mastocytosis or MCAS (forms of MCAD) will often complain of all the signs and issues that go with both mild EDS of some kind, plus mild POTS or dysautonomia.
+I often find the reverse to be true as well – people who identify as “just” having either Mastocytosis or MCAS (forms of MCAD) will often complain of all the signs and issues that go with both mild EDS of some kind or the new (since 2017) Hypermobility Spectrum Disorders, plus mild POTS or dysautonomia.
 But if they aren’t yet aware they won’t recognize those other two players.

 The body can only express itself in so many ways with weak connective tissue.
 So these are apt to be common experiences and most of the milder forms have been quite well “normalized” as fibromyalgia or just being a bit weaker, quicker to fatigue or low energy.
-Many are diagnosed with Chronic Fatigue Syndrome, a misdiagnosis in my opinion for most.
+Many are diagnosed with Chronic Fatigue Syndrome, a misdiagnosis in my opinion for many.
 (Not all.)
 And my favorite: “just depression“, especially if you’re female.
-(Like that’s a minor issue either, sigh.)
+Like that’s a minor issue either, sigh.

 The Elephant Project has been discussing this for years over on Yahoo, among other things.
 (I can’t keep up with all the forums currently though I try my best.)
 There are some really smart people there circling the same hill or drain many of us have, trying to find an answer to why we enjoy so much trouble.